egberts/easy-admin/README.md

 # easy-admin
-Scripts for easy system administration that is targeting white-lab managers, bare-metal configurators, test jockeys, cloud virtualizers, network grokkers, and home-bounded computer scientists.
+These scripts are for easy system administration.
+Scripts that helps white-lab managers.
+Also bare-metal configurators, test jockeys, cloud virtualizers, network grokkers, and home-bounded computer scientists.

-Imagine that you installed a package using one of those distro package tools, they didn't configure it right, or it was just barely usable at "basic settings".
+You installed a package using one of those distro package tools.
+They didn't configure your box correctly or it was barely usable at "basic settings".

 Now we have these bash scripts, that takes you even further in customization.